RhetTbull/osxphotos/README.md

 #### `incloud`
 Returns True if photo is a [cloud asset](#iscloudasset) and is synched to iCloud otherwise False if photo is a cloud asset and not yet synched to iCloud.
 Returns None if photo is not a cloud asset.

 **Note**: Applies to master (original) photo only.
 It's possible for the master to be in iCloud but a local edited version is not yet synched to iCloud. `incloud` provides status of only the master photo.  osxphotos does not yet provide a means to determine if the edited version is in iCloud.
-If you need this feature, please open a [issue](https://github.com/RhetTbull/osxphotos/issues)
+If you need this feature, please open an [issue](https://github.com/RhetTbull/osxphotos/issues).

 #### `uti`
 Returns Uniform Type Identifier (UTI) for the image, for example: 'public.jpeg' or 'com.apple.quicktime-movie'